casperjs/casperjs/docs/modules/casper.rst

 ``details`` is a property bag of various information that will be passed to the ``waitFor.timeout`` event, if it is emitted.
 This can be used for better error messages or to conditionally ignore some timeout events.

+Please note, that all `waitFor` methods are not chainable.
+Consider wrapping each of them in a `casper.then` in order to acheive this functionality.

 .. index:: alert